Romulo-Peres/Rmatrix/README.md

 [Exit the program](#exit-the-program)

 # Compiling the project
 The compilation of the project can be simply done using the cargo build command.
-Assuming you are at the root of the project, call the following command:
+Assuming you are at the root of the project, the following command should do the trick:
 ```sh
 cargo build --release
 ```